-The Cast Iron Plant became popular in Victorian homes, as it could tolerate the fluctuating temperatures of hallways and entrances.
+The Cast Iron houseplant became popular in Victorian homes, as it could tolerate the fluctuating temperatures of hallways and entrances.
 The Cast Iron Plant could also stand the gloomy low light conditions and fumes produced by Victorian coal fires.

-The Cast Iron Plant is native to China and Japan.
+The Cast Iron houseplant is native to China and Japan.
 It is most commonly known as the Cast Iron Plant, as it is pretty hard to kill.
 Cast Iron Plants are tolerant to some neglect, mainly because they grow happily under larger shrubs in the wild.

-As this plant is very slow-growing, you will not need to worry about repotting it in a hurry, an added extra for those looking for something super low maintenance.
+The Cast Iron houseplant is very slow-growing, you will not need to worry about repotting it in a hurry, an added extra for those looking for something super low maintenance.

-This plant is non-toxic so although not advised should pose no harm if accidentally chewed or eaten by your furry friends.
+The Cast Iron houseplant is non-toxic so although not advised should pose no harm if accidentally chewed or eaten by your furry friends.